 - President Barak Obama

 We, the members of the Bowling Green State University Counseling Center staff, are deeply concerned about how the rescinding of Deferred Action for Childhood Arrivals (DACA) is adversely impacting many members of our campus community.
 What we know is that 72% of DACA recipients are in higher education.
 The national debate over DACA is causing psychological harm, including anxiety, depression and isolation that directly effects the lived experiences of BGSU Dreamers and their families and loved ones.
-We encourage all students, staff and faculty to examine how they can best help those impacted including providing supportive spaces, helping to provide access to resources and keeping in mind the real consequences of this decision on our learning community.
+We encourage all students, staff and faculty to examine how they can best help those impacted including providing supportive spaces and helping to provide access to resources.

 We value all students because of the richness that diverse perspectives and experiences bring.
 We want BGSU Dreamers to know that we are available as a resource for you, and we are dedicated to helping foster a climate that is safe and affirming for ALL students on campus and within the community.